KennthShang/PhaGCN/README.md

 The output file is **final_prediction.csv**.
 There are three column in this csv file: "contig_name, median_file_name, prediction".

 PhaGCN will only trained on the current given database.
-But you can change update the database if required.
+But you can update the database if required.

 # Notice
 If you want to use PhaGCN, you need to take care of two things: